JohnxT10/obsidian-passage/README.md

 ---

-## User Stories
+### User Stories

-- As a player, I want to enter my name and see it in-game.
+**As a player, I want to...**
+- Enter my name and see it in-game.
-- As a player, I want to navigate the maze using keyboard or touch controls.
+- Navigate the maze using keyboard or touch controls.
-- As a player, I want to see a timer and my score.
+- See a timer and my score.
-- As a player, I want to try again after winning or losing.
+- Try again after winning or losing.
+- See button controls for smaller devices.
+- Use on-screen buttons for movement on mobile without affecting other page elements.

 ---